-- (k) include a public transport strategy for the province: - (1) set out a general strategy or plan fortbe movement of hazardous substances contemplated in section 2(1) of the Hazardous Substances Act.
-1973 (Act No. 15 of 1973), by road along designated routes, in consultation with the provincial department responsible for environment affairs; - (1?1) set out the key performance indicators specified by the Minister. as well as any others specified by the MEC, to be used to measure the performance by the province and planning authorities of their functions and responsibilities in terms of this Act; - (n) include details of intraprovincial and interprovincial long-distance services; - (0) set out a general strategy for tourism; and - (p) include details of liaison mechanisms and structures proposed for interprovincial long-distance services. - (4) The provincial land transport framework submitted to the Minister in terms of this section must be accompanied by copies of all agreements regarding interprovincial 15 transport concluded between the province concerned and other provinces.
+- (k) include a public transport strategy for the province; - (1) set out a general strategy or plan for the movement of hazardous substances contemplated in section 2(1) of the Hazardou.
+Substances Act, 1973 (Act No. 15 of 1973), by road along designated rcutes, in consultation with the provincial department responsible for environment affairs; - (m) set out the key performance indicators specific d by the Minister, as well as any others specified by the MEC, to be used to measure the performance by the province and planning authorities of their functions and responsibilities in terms of this Act: - (n) include details of intraprovincial and interprevincial long-distance services; 10 - (o) set out a general strategy for tourism; and - (p) include details of liaison mechanisms and structures proposed for interprovincial long-distance services. - (4) The provincial land transport framework submitted to the Minister in terms of this section must be accompanied by copies of all agreements regarding interprovincial 15 transport concluded between the province concerned at d other provinces.